horseee/horseee.github.io/_pages/about.md

 Welcome to Xinyin Ma(马欣尹)'s website!
 I am currently a Ph.D candidate in [Learning and Vision Lab @ NUS](http://www.lv-nus.org/) from August 2022, advised by [Prof.Xinchao Wang](https://sites.google.com/site/sitexinchaowang/).
 Previously I obtained my master degree in computer science from Zhejiang University where I was advised by [Prof.Weiming Lu](https://person.zju.edu.cn/en/lwm).
 I obtained my bachelor degree in software engineering also in Zhejiang University and got the honor degree from Chu Kochen College.
-I'm so honored to receive the [Google PhD Fellowship](https://research.google/programs-and-events/phd-fellowship/recipients/) in 2024.

-I’m currently conducting some research in efficient learning, including:
+Currently, I'm conducting research in efficient learning, including:
 🌲 The efficiency of the Language Model and Diffusion Model.
 🌱 The acceleration of training: dataset distillation and coreset
 🌿 Compression with synthetic data, e.g., data-free distillation.

 I have published several papers in NeurIPS, CVPR, EMNLP, IJCAI.
-You can find more information about my publications in [Google Scholar](https://scholar.google.com/citations?user=jFUKS0oAAAAJ&hl=en)
+More information about my publications can be found in [Google Scholar](https://scholar.google.com/citations?user=jFUKS0oAAAAJ&hl=en)

+I'm so honored to receive the [***Google PhD Fellowship***](https://research.google/programs-and-events/phd-fellowship/recipients/) in 2024.

+## Updates
-**I‘m actively seeking internship and visiting opportunities.
+- I'm actively seeking internship and visiting opportunities.
 If you have any opportunities available, I would greatly appreciate it if you could reach out to me.
-Thank you😎!**
+Thank you😎!

+- <span style="color:blue"> I would attend NeurIPS'24 in Vancouver from Dec 10-15, 2024!
+Always happy to connect—let's grab a coffee.
+Feel free to drop me an email!</span>

 # 🔥 News
 - *2024.11*: &nbsp;Awarded Google PhD Fellowship🥳🥳